adi-devv/VIC---Proj/README.md

 # Attempt at creating a smart AI.

 No AI as of now.
-Just closes system on pressing a shortcut.
+Just gemini wrapper
 And mini tasks.